Castle Primary School

 On this page we will be sharing some of the learning which we are doing and class news.
-Below, we have the curriculum overview for the Autumn Term which sets out the learning for this term.
-Our overarching topic this term is Italy v U.K. although some parts of the curriculum will also be covered separately, such as our first science topic states of matter.
+Below, we have the curriculum overviews for the Autumn and Spring 1 Terms which set out the learning for these terms.

 30th November 2021

 Another month has passed by and we are edging ever so closer to Christmas time.
 As you will have heard from your children and the information sent home, we have already begun working on our celebrations.

 Alongside this we are continuing with our learning on Volcanoes with a focus on Mount Vesuvius and Mount Etna - as part of our Autumn Term learning on U.K. v Italy.
 This week we are finishing our stories on "Escape from Mascali" inspired by the historical story Escape from Pompeii by Christina Balit.
 We will then focus our learning on creating a chronological report of the events in Pompeii from 24th-25th August 79AD.

 We are continuing our maths learning around calculating perimeter using our understanding of the properties of shape and mental addition to help us.
 Our computing learning about the internet and computer networks alongside staying safe on the internet is also continuing this term.